-Jackie wants to know if such an arrangement can be made in Victoria and whether she and Theo would be recognised as the parent of the child.
+Jackie wants to know if such an arrangement can be made in Victoria and whether she and Theo would be recognised as the parent of the child.328

 6.13 Because Ailyn must have the treatment procedure, the eligibility requirements in the Infertility Treatment Act 1995 apply to Ailyn, not Jackie.
 Ailyn's eligibility to undergo a treatment procedure is determined by the likelihood of her becoming pregnant otherwise.
 As her husband has had a vasectomy, she is unlikely to become pregnant.
-However, according to advice obtained by the ITA, Ailyn and Pete would both have to be infertile in order for Ailyn to be eligible for a treatment procedure using both donor egg and donor sperm through a Victorian clinic.
-Jackie's egg and Theo's sperm are 'donor' gametes for the purposes of these procedures.
+However, according to advice obtained by the ITA, Ailyn and Pete would both have to be infertile in order for Ailyn to be eligible for a treatment procedure using both donor egg and donor sperm through a Victorian clinic.329 Jackie's egg and Theo's sperm are 'donor' gametes for the purposes of these procedures.
 Ailyn would not be eligible for a treatment procedure with an embryo formed from Jackie and Theo's gametes.
-However, Ailyn is 38 years old,
+However, Ailyn is 38 years old, and as being 40 and over is one of the indicators of infertility, if she waited until then she may qualify as infertile and therefore be eligible for treatment.330

-Some of the details in this case study are based on an enquiry made to the Infertility Treatment Authority.
+328 Some of the details in this case study are based on an enquiry made to the Infertility Treatment Authority.
 The name used here is not that of the woman who made the request.

-Opinion by Gavan Griffith QC, 16 May 2002.
+329 Opinion by Gavan Griffith QC, 16 May 2002.
 Copy provided to the Victorian Law Reform Commission by the Infertility Treatment Authority.